Groestlcoin/zap-desktop/docs/ADVANCED.md

 ### Option 1: default:

 Zap installs `lnd` for you as part of the installation process.
 Zap will automatically start the internal `lnd` daemon for you when you select the `default` connection type during the on-boarding process.
-In this mode we run `lnd` as a light client called `neutrino` (BIP 157 & BIP 158) which allows us to run `lnd` without requiring a Bitcoin full node on your system - Instead, Zap will connect to one Zap's hosted BTC full nodes.
+In this mode we run `lnd` as a light client called `neutrino` (BIP 157 & BIP 158) which allows us to run `lnd` without requiring a Groestlcoin full node on your system - Instead, ZAP GRS will connect to one ZAP GRS's hosted GRS full nodes.

 ### Option 2: custom:

-To setup your own `lnd` for use with Zap please follow the instructions on the [lnd installation](https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md) page.
-Select the `custom` connection type during the on-boarding process to use your own `lnd` with Zap.
+To setup your own `lnd` for use with ZAP GRS please follow the instructions on the [lnd installation](https://github.com/lightningnetwork/lnd/blob/master/docs/INSTALL.md) page.
+Select the `custom` connection type during the on-boarding process to use your own `lnd` with ZAP GRS.

-**_Note:_** _Your `lnd` node must already be running and unlocked in order for Zap to connect to it.
+**_Note:_** _Your `lnd` node must already be running and unlocked in order for ZAP GRS to connect to it.
 Ensure that lnd's RPC server is listening on an external interface and that your firewall permits access to it._

-## Running Zap
+## Running ZAP GRS

 ### Testing